Lasse Holmgaard: Career

 In 2009 he returned to his childhood club NB Bornholm to become player-manager.
 In 2012 he got the team promoted to the Danish 2nd Divisions for the first time in the club's history.
 However, the team got relegated to the Denmark Series after only one season.

 In 2018 he left NB Bornholm in order to take up the manager role at Boldklubben Frem.
 He lef the club at the end of the 2018/19 season.

 On 5 October 2020 he was named new manager of Brønshøj Boldklub.
 He left his position on 9 June 2021 after disagreements with the club.

+In January 2024, Holmgaard became assistant manager of Kristoffer Wichmann at Kolding IF, and when Wichmann in June 2024 was hired as assistant manager to Bo Svensson at 1.
+FC Union Berlin, Holmgaard became new manager of the club.
+He was sacked on 30 November 2024 following a 2-1-defeat against AC Horsens.